Approximate Nearest Neighbors in the Space of Persistence Diagrams: Abstract

 \section{Abstract}

-Persistence diagrams are important tools in the field of topological data analysis that describe the presence and magnitude of features in a filtered topological space.
-However, current approaches for comparing a persistence diagram to a set of other persistence diagrams is linear in the number of diagrams or do not offer performance guarantees.
-In this paper, we apply concepts from locality-sensitive hashing to support approximate nearest neighbor search in the space of persistence diagrams.
-Given a set $\Gamma$ of $n$ $(M,m)$-bounded persistence diagrams, each with at most $m$ points, we snap-round the points of each diagram to points on a cubical lattice and produce a key for each possible snap-rounding.
-Specifically, we fix a grid over each diagram at several resolutions and consider the snap-roundings of each diagram to the four nearest lattice points.
-Then, we propose a data structure with~$\tau$ levels $\bigds$ that stores all snap-roundings of each persistence diagram in~$\Gamma$ at each resolution.
-This data structure has size $\spcone$ to account for varying lattice resolutions as well as snap-roundings and the deletion of points with low persistence.
-To search for a persistence diagram, we compute a key for a query diagram by snapping each point to a lattice and deleting points of low persistence.
-Furthermore, as the lattice parameter decreases, searching our data structure yields a six-approximation of the nearest diagram in $\Gamma$ in $\qtone$~time and a constant factor approximation of the $k$th nearest diagram in $\qtknn$ time.
+Persistence diagrams are important tools in the field of topological data analysis that describe the magnitude of features in a filtered topological space.
+However, we show that the doubling dimension of $(M,m)$-bounded persistence diagrams is infinite and, as a result, current approaches for comparing a persistence diagram to a set of other persistence diagrams is linear in the number of diagrams or do not offer performance guarantees.
+In this paper, we provide the first approach supporting approximate nearest neighbor search in the space of persistence diagrams using the bottleneck distance.
+Given a set~$\Gamma$ of $n$ $(M,m)$-bounded persistence diagrams, each with at most $m$ points, we snap-round the points of each diagram to specific points on a uniform grid and produce a key for each possible snap-rounding.
+Then, we propose a data structure with~$\tau$ levels $\bigds$ storing all snap-roundings of each persistence diagram in~$\Gamma$ at each resolution.
+This data structure has size $\spcone$ to account for varying grid resolutions, snap-roundings, and the deletion of points with low persistence.
+To search for a persistence diagram, we compute a key for a query diagram by snapping each point to a grid point and deleting points of low persistence.
+Furthermore, as the grid parameter decreases, searching our data structure yields a six-approximation of the nearest diagram in $\Gamma$ in~$\qtone$~time and twenty-four approximation of the $k$th nearest diagram in $\qtknn$ time.